OpenTechFund/secure-email/README.md

 **Advantages:** Something quick for anyone with some linux skill who wants to experiment with email.

 **Limitations:** Setting up an email server is the easy part, maintaining the service over time is the tricky part.
-Without any automation recipes using something like Puppet, Chef, Salt, or CFEngine, mail-in-a-box is unlikely to be useful to anyone but the curious hobbyist.
+Without any automation recipes using something like Puppet, Chef, Salt, or CFEngine, mail-in-a-box is unlikely to be useful beyond a single server installation.

 * Written in: Bash
 * Source code: https://github.com/JoshData/mailinabox